4FTERPAIN/4FTERPAIN/README.md

 If any attitude or thing about me bothers you, **hide me** and that's all what you have to do if is that the situation.
 Don't look for a fight or much less cause me stress or harm, **no seas un boludo mas del monton**

-Whether you like it or not, whether you hide it or not, I am aware of the things you say about me sometimes, indirects things are stupid, thank you for feeding my attention!! i dont need it but is cute and dumb by you part talk of me like that haha u know.
+Whether you like it or not, whether you hide it or not, I am aware of the things you say about me sometimes, indirects things are stupid, thank you for feeding my attention!! i dont need it but is cute and dumb by you part talk of me like that u know

 **super dni okegom & ranfren.** full dni & more info in my links